-Even though Swedish hotels will cost more than your average European stay, you can use coupon codes from Hotels.com to save around 40% off the regular price.
+Even though Swedish hotels will cost more than your average European stay, you can use coupon codes from Expedia to save around 40% off the regular price.
 You can also use the currency converter located in the sidebar to figure out the true cost of Swedish hotel stays in your local currency.
+If you plan on renting a car while there (you don’t need to, the public transportation system is excellent) you can usually find the best rates at avis.com.

 The Top Swedish Hotels Ranked.